Over 40 Bike Trails, 300+ Miles

 Ride Safe, Greater Orlando, Disney Area

 The City of Kissimmee recognizes the importance of incorporating walking and biking as transportation options and has adopted a comprehensive bicycle and pedestrian plan that includes dedicated paths for biking and walking.
-We were impressed by the advancements along the Kissimmee Trail Loop made since our first visit, including an awesome trail bridge over John Young Parkway.
+The Kissimmee Loop Trail runs almost 7 miles, linking residential neighborhoods to downtown, the medical arts district, and the Shingle Creek Regional Trail.
+The trail bridge over John Young Parkway is a bonus.
 (Map and photos below.)

 Location: Osceola County (Kissimmee)

 Trailheads/Parking: Osceola County Welcome Center, Oak St. Park, Lakeside Park, Brinson Park.
 Parking at some of the businesses along the route.
 (See map)

 Nearby Points of Interest: Walt Disney World, Shingle Creek Regional Park, Silver Spurs Rodeo, Gatorland